 Misdiagnosis or failure to diagnose a medical condition is one of the most common medical malpractice claims filed.
 It is defined as the failure of a physician to identify and then appropriately treat a medical condition, either by not identifying a problem at all or by misidentifying a problem as one thing when it is really something else.

-Unfortunately, medical misdiagnosis will continue to be a serious concern to the future of our healthcare.
-The Indianapolis misdiagnosis/failure to diagnose attorneys at Wagner Reese have been fighting for the victims of medical malpractice since 1997.
+Unfortunately, medical misdiagnosis will continue to be a serious concern in the future of our healthcare.
+The Indianapolis medical malpractice attorneys at Wagner Reese have been fighting for the victims of doctor misdiagnosis and failure to diagnose since 1997.
 If you have a claim, we have the experience and resources to determine a plan of legal action, investigate your medical malpractice case, and fight for your recovery.

 Call (888) 204-8440 or fill out and submit an online contact form to request your free initial consultation today.